-When someone you love is diagnosed with a complex neurological condition, and you are their primary caregiver, you suddenly find yourself in the deepest, darkest hole.
+When someone you love is diagnosed with autism, and you are their primary caregiver, you suddenly find yourself in the deepest, darkest hole.
 While family and friends try to reach you with a torch and a rope, you quickly learn the hard truth: you have to use your own tools and navigate your own way out.
 Some of these tools include acceptance, education, rationality, patience and prayer.
-As part of educating myself, I read some first-hand accounts of living as an autistic.
+As part of educating myself, I read some first-hand accounts of living as an autistic person.

 And I recently got a hold of Can You See Me?, a book written by 11-year-old Libby Scott and Rebecca Westcott.
 Libby is autistic.